latticexyz/mud/.changeset/pretty-rabbits-confess.md

 "@latticexyz/explorer": patch
 ---

-`systemIds` parameter is now optional for the System ABIs API endpoint.
+`systemIds` parameter is now optional for the system ABIs API endpoint.